SolClaude33/paluagent/replit.md

 ## Overview

-Max AI is an interactive AI-powered streaming platform featuring a 3D robotic rabbit character named "Max" that responds to user messages in real-time.
+Max AI is an interactive AI-powered streaming platform featuring a 3D robotic rabbit character named "Max" that responds to user messages in real-time in English.
 The application combines live streaming aesthetics with AI chat capabilities, powered by BNB Chain branding and blockchain technology.
 Users can interact with Max through a chat interface while viewing an animated 3D character display, creating an engaging live-streaming experience similar to platforms like Twitch or YouTube Live.
+The platform displays the BNB Chain smart contract address with easy copy-to-clipboard functionality for blockchain integration.

 ## User Preferences